Galactic foreground residue biases in cosmic-microwave-background lensing-convergence reconstruction and delensing of B-mode maps: Results

-We implemented the full pipeline on four sets of simulated maps, one set with foreground-free (FG-free) maps (See Sect. \ref{sec:galactic_foreground}) and three sets each including foreground contamination based on the three models.
-All the maps in each set were passed through HILC pipeline, lensing reconstruction, template building and delensing pipeline before performing the likelihood analysis.
-We present the mean estimate of tensor-to-scalar ratio, $r$, obtained from a set of 100 simulations each for all four cases.
-The standard deviation on the mean shown in Fig. \ref{fig:mean_r_estimate} represents the spread of the mean of the posterior of each simulation.
-The error on mean $r$ varies slightly between the models, with \texttt{d12s7} showing the largest uncertainty due to its higher level of complexity.
-No significant bias away from the fiducial value is observed, demonstrating that the residual foreground biases in lensing reconstruction after component separation and correcting for the biases in the analysis do not have significant impact on estimation of $r$.
+We implemented the full pipeline on four sets of simulated maps: one set with foreground-free (FG-free) maps (see Sect. \ref{sec:galactic_foreground}) and three sets each including foreground contamination based on the three models.
+All the maps in each set were passed through the HILC pipeline, lensing reconstruction, template building, and de-lensing pipeline before we performed the likelihood analysis.
+We present the mean estimate of the tensor-to-scalar ratio, $r$, obtained from a set of 100 simulations each for all four cases.
+The standard deviation of the mean shown in Fig. \ref{fig:mean_r_estimate} represents the spread of the mean of the posterior of each simulation.
+The error on the mean, $r,$ varies slightly between the models, with d12s7 showing the largest uncertainty due to its higher level of complexity.
+No significant deviation from the fiducial value is observed, demonstrating that the residual foreground biases in lensing reconstruction after component separation and correcting for the biases in the analysis do not have a significant impact on the estimation of $r$.
 The presence of residual foreground in SAT maps increases the uncertainty of the $r$ measurement compared to the foreground-free case.